-Here are some of the celebrities who have died after being diagnosed with the virus:
+Here are some of the well-known names who have died after being diagnosed with the virus:

 – Dave Greenfield

-The Stranglers’s keyboard player died on May 3 and had contracted coronavirus following a prolonged stay in hospital for heart problems.
+The Stranglers’s keyboard player died on May 3 and had contracted coronavirus following a prolonged stay in hospital with heart problems.

 He was 71.